Iowa’s neon underglow legality is covered by Iowa Code, Title 8: Transportation, Subtitle 2: Vehicles, Chapter 321: Motor Vehicles.

 - License plate illumination must be white.

 We also highly recommend avoiding red and green colors on any aftermarket lights including underbody glow, as these colors are typically used on emergency vehicles.
+Blue, red and green lights are illegal in most states.

 There are no relevant IA laws which specifically restrict or prohibit installing car underglow, meaning we consider it legal to use it while driving.